nirgluzman/GCP-Continuous-Deployment-CloudRun/README.md

   logging: CLOUD_LOGGING_ONLY
 ```

-## Build & Deploy to Cloud Run using GitHub Actions
+## Build to GCR and Deploy to Cloud Run using GitHub Actions

 - https://www.youtube.com/watch?v=NCa0RTSUEFQ